Pakkerman/clipboard-thingy/logs.md

 - LAYOUT: Fix buttons hover behaivor, change focus-within selection outline style
 - UPDATE: Instructions section, added buttons for copy url with board id
 - Simplify frontpage buttons to only have a start button and id input
+- FIX: Issue with loading board id from localstrage before the BoardManager is renders, move getting from localstorage into useEffect and loading to board id input